seisman/DDRelocator/README.md

 ## Caution

 The program is written for personal interests only.
-There is no guarantee that that the program works correctly.
+There is no guarantee that it works correctly.

 ## Dependencies